binepad-global/firmware/README.md

     - Not all products will be listed.
     - Firmware is periodically rebuilt from the latest QMK / VIA / VIAL source code and committed here, if not available elsewhere.

+**

 ## Getting custom firmware on your keyboard

+Firmware files are stored in this folder and will be the file with the `.bin` or `.uf2` file extension.
+Each firmware will also have a changelog showing the release data in the files with the `.changelog.md` extension.

+**

 All firmware listed herein is build on one of 3 platforms, depending on the device: